rakshyak-98/prep-projects/bittorrent-client/README.md

 ## Handle UDP messages dropped in transit
 retry function should wait for 2^n*15 seconds (ideal time) between each request up to 8 requests total according to the [BEP](http://www.bittorrent.org/beps/bep_0015.html).
+>[!NOTE] it is necessary to re-request a connection ID when re-transmission has expired.

 # Downloading from peers
 - first you'll want to create a tcp connection with all the peers in your list.
 The more peers you can get connected to the faster you can download your files.